anrincon11/hw_mq_rincon_amanda/README.md

 ## Resources

+* [w3schools](http://www.w3schools.com/colors/colors_names.asp) was used to pick the desired colors for this assignment

-I did not use any resources outside of the lectures and my notes on this assignment.
+* Other than what is mentioned above, I did not use any resources outside of the lectures and my notes on this assignment.

 ## GitHub Repository